edgedb/edgedb/docs/stdlib/datetime.rst

 .. eql:type:: cal::relative_duration

-    Represents a timespan relative to a given unit of time.
+    A type for representing a timespan relative to a given point in time.

     Unlike :eql:type:`std::duration`, :eql:type:`cal::relative_duration`
-    is an inprecise form of measurement.
-Months, days and seconds are used to declare the relation of the time's duration.
+    is an imprecise form of measurement.
+When months and days are used, the same relative duration could have a different absolute duration depending on the date you're measuring from.

-    Note that the month specified share a correlation to their amount of days, as how a leap year have 366 days.
-This behavior is noticable with different years:
+    For example 2020 was a leap year and had 366 days.
+Notice how the number of hours in each year below is different:

     .. code-block:: edgeql-repl